AlabhyaMe/Neural-Networks-NLP/README.md

 This project demonstrates the potential of word embedding techniques for bias detection in news reporting and provides insights into how headline framing may reflect political tendencies across media outlets.

 ---

-## 🚀 Future Improvements
-- Expand dataset to include more news agencies and events
-- Test alternative models such as SVM or deep learning classifiers
-- Explore contextual embeddings using transformer-based models (e.g., BERT)

-## 📁 Project Structure